AndyWright360/Milestone-Project-1/README.md

 - The hero image shows a row of the hotel capsules to give the user an indication of the futuristic design.
 This will reinforce the concept of technology being at the forefront of the companies branding.

-- Two header images were created at different aspect ratios to better suit the display size.
+- Two header images were created at different aspect ratios to better suit the display size of the user's chosen device.

 #### **The Hotel**